Online Master’s in Cybersecurity Programs

 In addition, OnlineEducation.com classifies programs based on how many campus visits they may require.
 To meet the criteria for an online master’s degree in cybersecurity, a program may not require more than two campus visits per year.
 Programs that do require more than two visits are considered hybrid-online programs and are not included on the site.

 To complement our database of online cybersecurity master’s degree programs, we interviewed experts across the field of cybersecurity, including information security researchers and consultants, and professionals who handle the day-to-day operations of cybersecurity.
 Combining our research with key insights from these experts, we created a Guide to Careers in Cybersecurity, which includes sections on the key skills employers look for in information assurance, information governance, and digital forensics hires.
 It also explores the value of certifications in cybersecurity; the role cybersecurity has in various sectors of the economy; and how the experts recommend preparing for a successful career in cybersecurity.
 The guide is intended to provide anyone interested in pursuing a career in cybersecurity with detailed information about the current state of the field.
-We will also be adding an FAQ section and featured content that explores other aspects of cybersecurity, information assurance, information governance, and digital forensics in the future.
+Students can also explore our Cybersecurity School Profiles, Cybersecurity FAQ section, and featured content that explores other aspects of cybersecurity, information assurance, information governance, and digital forensics.